nipunlnick/nipunlnick/README.md

-### 🎓 SL Aptitude
+### 💰 EventZ By RN

-Exam preparation platform designed to help Sri Lankan students practice aptitude and competitive examinations.
+A modern event management platform with inquiry and quotation workflows.